 Black Venus (1983)

-Entertaining if unimpressive late night cable softcore from Harry Alan Towers.
+Cultured late night cable softcore from Harry Alan Towers.
 The Private Screening Collection - R0 US DVD release.

 The Film

 Set in Paris, the story of Black Venus is told by Jacques, a wealthy man with various 'interests' in the city.
-Seeing a beautiful black woman known as Venus, working in a brothel, he recants the story of his first encouter with her, and her subsequent rise and fall - beginning as the model of an impoverished artist, becoming befriended by a lonely, wealthy woman, and eventually finding herself working in the brothel.
+Seeing a beautiful black woman known as Venus working in a brothel, he recants the story of his first encouter with her and her subsequent rise and fall - beginning as the model of an impoverished artist, becoming befriended by a lonely, wealthy woman and eventually finding herself working in the brothel.
 The story told, Jacques sets about trying to 'save' Venus.

-In brief:
+In Brief

-Who else was involved?Harry Alan Towers - the British exploitation producer who also produced Lady Libertine (1984)
+Who else was involved?
+Harry Alan Towers - the British exploitation producer who also produced the similar Lady Libertine (1984)

+Who is it for?
 Fans of cultured erotica might enjoy this, although it is far from the best of the genre.

 The DVD